It’s easier than you may think to make your own soft, chewy homemade bagels. Here’s a step-by-step easy bagel recipe for you!

 - Roll the balls the right way: It’s actually best to roll the dough on an un-floured surface, because the stickiness of the surface helps the balls form a better shape.
 I used this super helpful tutorial to help me get the shaping just right.

 While the bagels are resting, preheat the oven to 425 degrees and bring a large pot of water to boil on the stove.
-Drop the bagels into the water with a slotted spoon (or gently drop them in by hand).
+Drop the bagels into the water with a slotted spoon (or gently drop them in by hand), a couple at a time (you can do more with a larger pot but be sure they’re not overcrowded).
 Let the bagels sit in the boiling water for 1-2 minutes, then flip to the other side and let them sit another 1-2 minutes (the longer they stay in the water, the chewier they will be).

 When you remove the bagels, place them on a baking sheet coated with oil or lined with a silicone mat such as a Silpat.
 (After trying it both ways, I’ve found that the Silpat works much better and doesn’t lead to any sticking.)
 Brush them with an egg wash (1 beaten egg + 1 tablespoon water).